dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 # [The Other Side of the S-Curve](#the-other-side-of-the-s-curve)

-There are reasons that an S-Curve emerges where it does.
+There are reasons that an S-Curve (emerges) where it does.
 It opens with exponential growth and, like an unfortunate perfectionist, all it knows is overachievement and blue skies.
-Then, suddenly, this curve's distribution hit's a wall: it's a negative externality.
+Then, suddenly, this curve's distribution hits a wall: it's a negative externality.
 Yet, since it's never known life outside the petri dish, this curve decides to wish upon agar.
 Unfortunately, the s-curve's fate is sealed and the system is just as closed as the petri dish.